XCSoar/XCSoar/README.md

 - libpng (<http://www.libpng.org/>)
 - libjpeg (<http://libjpeg.sourceforge.net/>)
 - OpenGL
-- to run XCSoar, you need one of the following fonts (Debian package):
+- to run XCSoar-TE, you need one of the following fonts (Debian package):
   DejaVu (`ttf-dejavu`), Droid (`ttf-droid`), Freefont (`ttf-freefont)

 On Debian, you may install these using the following command: